Joe-noh/svelte-validator/README.md

 #### `immediate`

 If `false`, validation does not run until calling `command.activate()`.
 Default `true`.
-For example this can be used to prevent display errors until first blur event occurs.
+For example this can be used to prevent from displaying errors until first blur event occurs.

 ```html
 <input type="text" on:blur="{command.activate}">